 Dr Emily Edwards

 Emily undertook her PhD in the T-cell Crossreactivity laboratory at Cardiff University, under the supervision of Prof Linda Wooldridge.
+Here she studied the impact of peptide modification on the priming of antigen-specific CD8+ T cell responses quantity and quality.
 Following her PhD she moved to Australia to undertake a postdoctoral position in the lab of Prof Rajiv Khanna at the QIMR Berghofer Medical Research Institute.
 There she investigated the functional and transcriptional profile of virus-specific CD4+ T-cells.

 In 2014, she joined the Garvan Institute as a postdoc in the Immunology and Immunodeficiency lab.
 Here she is continuing her interest in dissecting the phenotypic characteristics of T-cells, using primary human cells to delineate the phenotypic profile of virus-specific T-cells in immunodeficiency, as well as the signals that facilitate these altered profiles.